brinkmanlab/islandcompare-cli/README.md

 positional arguments:
   analysis_label   Analysis label
-  ID               IDs of Genbank or EMBL datasets.
+  ID               IDs of Genbank or EMBL datasets as returned by the upload or list commands.
 Minimum of 2

 optional arguments:
   -h, --help       show this help message and exit